dcavar/dcavar.github.io/README.md

 ## Activities

+- [NLP-Lab] Meeting 09/28/2021 in Ballantine Hall at 3 PM, see website and calendar for detail! - from next week on 5 PM every Tuesday, location TBA

 ### Upcoming

 **talks:**
 - *Computational Semantics and Reasoning using Knowledge Graphs and Multi-modal Information Sources for Knowledge Extraction,* presented at the Computational Linguistics Seminar at the University of North Carolina at Chapel Hill, October 6th, 2021.
-- *Temporal Information and Event Markup Language: TIE-ML Markup Process and Schema Version 1.0* presented at the SEMAPRO 2021 in Barcelona, Spain.
+- *Temporal Information and Event Markup Language: TIE-ML Markup Process and Schema Version 1.0* presented at the [SEMAPRO 2021](https://www.iaria.org/conferences2021/SEMAPRO21.html) in Barcelona, Spain.

 ### Most recent